Aelto/surreal-simple-querybuilder/README.md

 they need in a single request.

-By default if you were to serialize a `File` (from the example above) struct with a fetched `author`, it would be automatically converted into the author's id when returned to the client.
+By default if you were to serialize a `File` (from the example above) struct with a fetched `author`, it would automatically be converted into the author's id.

 The `ForeignKey` struct offers two methods to control this behaviour:
 ```rust